 First class occupies the forward part of the A380 lower deck.
 Economy is behind it.
 Gate A6 has two jet bridges.
 One each for the two decks.
 Economy passengers had to pass through first class to get to their seats on the lower deck.
 There are 417 economy seats.
 Most of them are on the lower deck.
 That’s a lot of folks walking through first class.

 Some favor changing the order and have premium passengers board last.
 I like it as is.
-The extra time in a first- or business-class seat allows time for pre-departure service, getting familiar with all of the seat’s bells and whistles, and settling in.
+The extra time in a first- or business-class seat allows time for pre-departure service, getting familiar with all bells and whistles, and settling in.
 When flying economy, the less time I spend in a tiny seat the better.

 First Class Cabin And Seat